Catalonia – El Priorat

 Route designed by:

 Joanna Thomas has lived and worked in Catalonia for many years, as architect, guide, multilinguist and mother of two.
-A keen walker, she lives in a converted tower in the village of La Febro.
+A keen walker, she now lives in Falset, the end point of the full route.